jranjan/labs-technology-bytes/micro-services/microservice-building-from-scratch.md

    access of some sensitive datasets and its analytics.

-> ## Iterative design
+# Identifying and designing microservices

+As we know, microservices is an architecture style.
+So, there is not a stone-casted rules for implementing a large system using set of microservices.
+You can have 1 microservices doing every thing or many in order of 10s.
+It all depends upon the business requirement which is partially explict and partially implicit.
+The challenge in designing software system is to represent explcity aspects with clarity, discover implicit aspects as much as possible.
+At the same time, the focus should be on architecting and design a system which is extensible, scalable and performative.
+This is the place where three things matters: Knowledge, Wisdom and Experience.
+By experience, we do not mean by number of age.
+In this section, we will try to build system which is loosely coupled and granular enough to be owned by a team of 3-9 person.

-To make the subject more explicit in understanding, we will follow iterative approach to conclude on acceptable design.
-This section talks about follownig iterations.
+To make the subject more explicit and illustrative in understanding, we will follow iterative approach before we reach an acceptable design.
+This aligns with agile methodologies of incremental delivery where we can implement system in simplistic form and refactor as and when required.
+This section talks about follownig iterations:

 1. Simplistic design
 2. Separating business logic from cross cutting concerns